Rahm-no/MinatoLoader/README.md

 - **Python**: 3.8.10
 - **Docker**: 28.1.1

-## 3. Description of Artifact Components and Relation to the Paper
+## 3. Description of the artifact componenets

 This artifact is organized under the `imseg_workload/` directory, which contains one main workload (3D U-Net for image segmentation) and three system implementations.
 These correspond to the data loading frameworks compared in the paper:
 1. **PyTorch DataLoader** (`imseg_workload/PyTorch`)